NervanaSystems/ngraph-python/README.md

 make install
 ```

-To uninstall NervanaGraph from your virtual env:
+To uninstall Nervana Graph from your virtual env:
 ```
 make uninstall
 ```